 Enter millet.
 This ancient grain was cultivated in East Asia as far back as 10,000 years ago, according to archaeologists.
 Surprisingly, the cultivation of millet in prehistoric times was more prevalent than even rice, particularly in what is now China and the Korean peninsula.

 Millet’s resistance to drought is perhaps the reason for its popularity in ancient times and its spread to Europe by 5000 B.C.

-Despite the 5000 year difference in adapting this whole grain as a staple food, millet porridge is considered a traditional food in Russia as well as China!
-Use of millet is also widespread in Africa, known for its drought prone climate.
+Despite the 5000 years cultivating this whole grain as a staple food, millet porridge is considered a traditional food in Russia as well as China.
+Use of millet is also widespread in Africa, like gluten-free teff, likely due to the drought-prone climate.

 The protein structure of millet is quite similar to wheat.
-The one glaring exception is that millet is a non gluten grain.
+The one glaring exception is that millet is a gluten-free grain.
 Wheat contains copious amounts of this hard to digest plant protein.

-When millet flour is used for baking bread, the resulting loaf is light, white, and quite similar in texture to wheat bread.
+When plain millet flour is used for baking bread (as opposed to homemade gluten-free flour or a healthy gluten-free flour mix from the store), the resulting loaf is light, white, and quite similar in texture to wheat bread.
 As a result, people who wish to avoid gluten tend to immediately gravitate to millet bread as the most logical and palatable substitute.

 It was this discussion that led me to write this blog and warn folks about the dangers of consuming too much millet!

 While millet does not contain gluten, it does contain goitrogens.
 These are substances that suppress thyroid activity and can lead to goiter.
 This condition involves enlargement of this very important gland which resides in the throat.
 Low iodine intake can also lead to goiter for those who rely on millet as a staple according to the Journal of Endocrinology and Metabolism.